Creating Your Oral Health Plan

 Posted on 11/29/2012 by Tigard Family Dental

 While brushing and flossing, along with scheduling regular checkups at Tigard Family Dental, help to prevent oral health problems, there are additional steps you should take to keep your teeth and gums healthy for a lifetime.
-Tigard dentist, Richard A. McKinney, DMD, recommend patients consider these helpful points.
+Tigard dentist, Dr. Robert McCullough, recommend patients consider these helpful points.

 Understand Your Own Needs

 Like a snowflake, no two mouths require exactly the same kind of oral care treatments.
 Special conditions that exist within your mouth and certain medical and health issues can require you to receive special care to prevent the onset of any oral health concerns.
 For example, conditions such as pregnancy, heart disease, braces, diabetes, and cancer treatments may necessitate a change in how you care for your teeth.
-By discussing the state of your oral health with Richard A. McKinney, DMD, you can gain a better understanding of what steps you need to take daily to protect your oral health.
+By discussing the state of your oral health with Dr. Robert McCullough, you can gain a better understanding of what steps you need to take daily to protect your oral health.

 Create and Follow a Routine

 Once you have established the state of your oral health through discussions with our doctors, you can begin to establish an easy to follow daily oral health routine.
-Make sure you thoroughly understand any special instructions about maintaining your oral health given to you by Richard A. McKinney, DMD prior to starting your routine.
+Make sure you thoroughly understand any special instructions about maintaining your oral health given to you by Dr. Robert McCullough prior to starting your routine.
 After creating a routine, it's important that you make every effort to stick to it daily so your oral health doesn't suffer.